datnt13022/Hotel-reservations/README.md

 - [x] Customer can sign up, sign in, signout
 - [x] Customer can edit any booking before the start date
 - [x] API to list all the available rooms for any particular time frame in the future
-- [ ] Support records of changes of the rooms for audit trail (in process)
-- [ ] Queue-integrated system that ensures that no more than one customer book at the same time